camicontr/TempPredictAPI/README.md

 ```

 ### Docker Installation
-To install ds4a on a docker container, run the following command:
+To install TempPredictAPI on a docker container, run the following command:

 ```bash
 docker-compose up -d --build